Has your child been diagnosed with Autism or Autism Spectrum Disorder (ASD) or Aspergers?

 Autism is a disorder in which children have impaired or poor communication and social skills.
 It usually becomes apparent within first three years of life but some mild cases get diagnosed during early schooling.
-Autism is a disorder of neural development characterized by impaired social interaction and verbal and non-verbal communication, and by restricted or repetitive behaviour.
+People often confuse the meaning of autism with a psychiatric illness.
+However, Autism is a disorder of neural development characterized by impaired social interaction and verbal and non-verbal communication, and by restricted or repetitive behaviour.
 But many parents feel that their kids start showing autistic traits suddenly after a period of normal development.

 The autism spectrum disorder describes a range of conditions classified as pervasive developmental.
 ASD includes autism, Asperger syndrome, pervasive developmental disorder not otherwise specified (PDD-NOS].
 These disorders are characterized by social deficits, communication difficulties, stereotyped or repetitive behaviours and interests, and in some cases, cognitive delays.

 Autism (or ASD) is a wide-spectrum disorder and children with autism often vary in the severity and range of signs and symptoms.
 As well as experiencing varying combinations of symptoms, some people will have mild symptoms while others will have severe ones.